This delicately flavored nut is a favorite between meal snack.

 Where it is stored for the body to draw upon as needed.

 Magnesium, by balancing calcium, helps regulate nerve and muscle tone.

-By blocking calcium's entry, magnesium keeps our nerves (and the blood vessels and muscles they ennervate) relaxed.
+Magnesium keeps our nerves and the blood vessels and muscles they ennervate relaxed.

 Eating Nuts Lowers Risk of Weight Gain